 Related: What’s The Best Xiaomi Smartphone?

 Performance-wise, the Redmi Note 8 excels thanks to the powerful Qualcomm Snapdragon 665.
 If you’re a gamer, you’ll be happy to know this phone scores 170,000 in the AnTuTu benchmark.
 If you’re not a gamer, you’ll still love the speedy performance this phone offers.

 Connectivity is also spot on with support for the fastest Dual Band AC WiFi, 4x GPS support for superior tracking, an Infrared Remote, USB Type-C, an SD Card Slot, Bluetooth 5 and full UK Network support.

-And best of all, this is all crammed into a super-slim 8.1mm body that only weighs 186g.
+And best of all, this is all crammed into a super-slim 8.35mm body that only weighs 190g.
 Considering its dual-glass design and huge 4000mAh battery, this is super-impressive.

-So. it’s for all of the above reasons that the Xiaomi Redmi Note 7 is our Favourite Budget Phone Choice!
+And it’s for the reasons above that the Xiaomi Redmi Note 8 is our Favourite Budget Phone Choice of 2020!